PhilippeCodes/Advanced-Regression-Techniques/README.md

 - Comparing our created Models
 - Making Predictions based on our best-performing Model

-The updated notebook (House-prices Gradient Boosting) includes the comparison of different estimators like:
+The updated notebook (House-prices Gradient Boosting) includes the comparison and optimization of different estimators like:
 - Ridge Regression
 - Lasso Regression
 - Huber Regression